salesforcecli/plugin-orchestrator/messages/appframework.display.template.md

 # error.InvalidTemplateId.Actions

-- Verify the template ID format is correct
+- Verify the template ID format is correct.
-- Get valid template IDs using "sf orchestrator template list"
+- Get valid template IDs using "sf orchestrator template list".
-- Template IDs should be 15 or 18 character Salesforce IDs
+- Template IDs should be 15 or 18 character Salesforce IDs.